Table of Contents

 Using an external application such as MetricFire

 Using CloudWatch comes in handy if you have your entire architecture running within AWS.
-However, if you have applications running outside of AWS, or have applications within AWS which rely on external services, then it may be extremely useful to use a monitoring service that allows you to collect data from within AWS, while also monitoring applications running outside of AWS, and providing all this data in one place.
+However, if you have applications running outside of AWS, or have applications within AWS that rely on external services, then it may be extremely useful to use a monitoring service that allows you to collect data from within AWS, while also monitoring applications running outside of AWS, and providing all this data in one place.

 Such an application is MetricFire.
-Using its Hosted Prometheus and Grafana as a Service offering, you can monitor pretty much any application you wish to, and since these are all managed services, you never have to worry about maintenance or performing updates.
+Using its Hosted Graphite and Grafana as a Service offering, you can monitor pretty much any application you wish to, and since these are all managed services, you never have to worry about maintenance or performing updates.

 MetricFire also provides visibility into AWS, helping you collect metric data on your Lambda functions so you can display this data in a centralized location, alongside data from your other apps not within AWS, how cool is that?
 This article provides step-by-step instructions on how to monitor your Lambda functions with MetricFire.